Bioclima00/page.github.io/content/authors/d1Jiahaofang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Grad Students
 ---

-Fang Jiahao is currently a Master's student at the Shenzhen International Graduate School, Tsinghua University.
+Jiahao Fang is currently a Master's student at the Shenzhen International Graduate School, Tsinghua University.
 His research focus is on climate change, with a particular emphasis on heatwaves.